whisthq/whist/client-applications/desktop/README.md

 2. Make sure that your code follows the guidelines outlined in our [React coding philsophy](https://www.notion.so/tryfractal/Typescript-Coding-Philosophy-984288f157fa47f7894c886c6a95e289).

-3. Lint your code by running `yarn lint-fix`.
+3. Lint your code by running `yarn lint:fix`.
 If this does not pass, your code will fail Github CI.

 4. Rebase against `dev` by pulling `dev` and running `git rebase dev`.